farukalpay/PSD/README.md

 ## Project Summary

-This repository implements the **Perturbed Saddle-escape Descent (PSD)** algorithm for escaping saddle points in non-convex optimisation problems.
+This repository implements the **Perturbed Saddle-escape Descent (PSD)** algorithm for escaping saddle points in non-convex optimisation problems, as described in [Alpay and Alakkad (2025)](https://arxiv.org/abs/2508.16540).
 It contains reference NumPy implementations, framework specific optimisers for PyTorch and TensorFlow, and utilities for reproducing the synthetic experiments reported in the accompanying manuscript.